tenable/terrascan/deploy/kustomize/README.md

     kustomize build server-tls/ | kubectl apply -f -
     ```

-###Deploying Terrascan Server For Remote Repository Scan
+###Deploying Terrascan Server For Private Remote Repository Scan

-For scanning remote IaC file repositories, Terrascan must be provided with the required SSH keys to connect and clone the
+For scanning ***Private*** remote IaC file repositories, Terrascan must be provided with the required SSH keys to connect and clone the
 repository locally to scan it.
 The following steps will help in setting up for that.

 1. Follow steps 1-3 of the `Deploying TerraScan Server in TLS mode` section.